SonnyRR/GunslingerTF/README.md

 # 🕹 Sonny's TF2 config

 My personal `Team Fortress 2` configuration.
-I wrote this config 9 years ago, when I played the game competitively at the `European TF2 League`.
-Then it was mostly based on performance & gameplay improvements.
-I've decided to rewerite the config for `2023`, but this time focusing only on gameplay improvements.
-Most of the features, part of this config, I've used in `6v6` & `9v9` competitive environments.
-I also find them useful for casual play as well.
+I wrote this config between 2012 - 2015, when I played the game competitively at the [European TF2 League](https://etf2l.org).
+The config is primarily intended for competitive play and I've used in `6v6` & `9v9` competitive tournaments.
+The majority of features are also useful for casual play.
 Do **not** expect any significant performance gains from this config, although it contains some optimizations.
-You can include your own graphical configurations and extend this config.
+You can include your own graphical configurations and extend it.

 > 🚧 This config doesn't support the new x64 bit TF2 client.
-It was developed, tested and used with the old x32 bit one.
+It was developed, tested and used with the old x32 bit one **more than 10 years ago**.

 ---